hay/facetool/README.md

 The other way around: apply the face of `face.jpg` to a directory of `heads` and output to a directory called `face-to-dir`

     facetool.py swap -i face.jpg -t heads -o face-to-dir

+### Classifying age and gender

+Get the age and gender of a single image and print to console

+    facetool.py classify -i face.jpg

+Get the age and gender of all images in a folder and write to a csv file

+    facetool.py classify -i faces/ -of csv -o classified.csv

 ### Face detection, position and cropping